oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 While saying to yourself “ok, I don’t really want to be a Brad Pitt” may be an easy thing to do (especially if you’re not into his work), discarding something you just naturally feel great about may be much harder.
 After all, why should you?

-For instance, we got a saying with my friends about “driving the motorbike into sunset”, meaning living the dream.
+For instance, we got a saying with my friends about “driving the motorbike into the sunset”, meaning living the dream.
 Like the sunset on a Californian beach, with your beloved one near you, and all is good.
 In fact, this image came from the Californication series, which I watched at least 3 times.

 Similarly, New York City.
 You know, in movies, it’s always like a wonderland.
 Skyscrapers, vibrant life, street food, gorgeous Central Park.
 “New York is a wonderful place” is also a meme I picked up.